-Participate in tender biddings like railways department where you can get huge orders for a long period of time.
+Participate in tender bidding like the railway’s department where you can get huge orders for a long period of time.

-Small scale mineral water plants can take full use of social media to market your products.
+Small-scale mineral water plants can take full use of social media to market their products.
 Run paid advertisements on Facebook targeting your region.

 Stickers on your goods vehicles also work as a great marketing source.

-Other marketing tricks like build networks with wholesale sellers, retailer shops in your area, run advertisements in local newspapers, distribute flyers, etc.
+Other marketing tricks like building networks with wholesale sellers, and retailer shops in your area, running advertisements in local newspapers, distributing flyers, etc.